-Here the district court failed to consider all relevant private and public interest factors, entirely overlooking the enforce-ability of judgments factor, which weighs heavily against dismissal.
+Here the district court erroneously relieved Occidental of its burden of showing that Peru is an adequate alternative forum.
+It accepted a flawed stipulation to Peruvian jurisdiction and overlooked strong evidence, including evidence from Occidental's own expert, calling into question the ability of the Peruvian courts to satisfactorily handle this case.
+The district court failed to consider all relevant private and public interest factors, entirely overlooking the enforceability of judgments factor, which weighs heavily against dismissal.
 It correctly assumed that Amazon Watch was a proper domestic plaintiff, but erroneously afforded reduced deference to its chosen forum and ignored the group entirely in the analysis of numerous factors.
 These errors led the district court to misconstrue factors that are neutral or weigh against dismissal, and to strike an unreasonable balance between the factors and the deference due a domestic plaintiff's chosen forum.
 Finally, the district court abused its discretion by failing to impose conditions on its dismissal that were warranted by facts in the record showing justifiable reasons to doubt Occidental's full cooperation in the foreign forum.

-[24] Occidental had a substantial burden to persuade the district court to invoke the "exceptional tool" of forum non conveniens and deny Plaintiffs access to a U.S. court.
+[27] Occidental had a substantial burden to persuade the district court to invoke the "exceptional tool" of forum non conveniens and deny Plaintiffs access to a U.S. court.
 See Ravelo Monegro, 211 F.3d at 514.
 Occidental failed to meet that burden, and a proper balance of all the relevant factors at this stage of proceedings clearly demonstrates that this lawsuit should proceed in the Central District of California.
 We therefore reverse the district court's dismissal on the basis of forum non conveniens.
 We need not reach Plaintiffs' argument that the district court abused its discretion in denying discovery before ruling on Occidental's motion.
 We remand this case to the district court to consider the question of Amazon Watch's standing, and for further proceedings consistent with this opinion.